 - drinking raspberry leaf tea

-There is no evidence that your height, or the size of your baby, can predict whether you will need a c-section.
-If you are short or you have a small pelvis or small feet, this doesn’t mean you can’t have a vaginal birth.
+There is no evidence that your height or the size of your baby can predict whether you will need a c-section.
+Being short or having a small pelvis or small feet does not affect whether you can have a vaginal birth.
 But you may be more likely to have a c-section if you’re overweight or over the age of 40.